adrianbj/ProcessPageFieldSelectCreator/README.md

 5. Choose the input field type
 6. Check whether "Allow new pages to be created from field?" should be enabled.

-As an example, if you entered "Room Types" as the field title, you would end up with:
+As an example, if you entered "Room Types" as the field title, you would end up with all of the following automatically created:

 * a fully configured page field called: room_types
 * MULTIPLE FIELDS OPTION - 3 additional fields - number_of_beds, number_of_people, kitchen_facilities